Why would you choose Poly Pipe over PVC?

 That’s why in the piping industry, we often tell people that if you can’t fuse it, you’ll lose it…or fuse it, don’t glue it!

-Another downside of concrete pipe is that it can change the PH of water, because of the chemicals in the concrete.
+Another downside of concrete pipes is that they can change the pH of water because of the chemicals in the concrete.
 Because of this, concrete pipes may require recoating of the internal pipe service over time as it pits and breaks down.

-Fully welded systems, which are only viable using Poly Pipe, don’t require thrust blocks or glues to stop pipes coming apart at rubber ring joints, circumventing these issues.
+Fully welded systems, which are only viable using poly pipe, don’t require thrust blocks or glues to stop pipes from coming apart at rubber ring joints, circumventing these issues.

 Poly Pipe can also be directionally (or horizontally) bored into the ground, providing a no-dig solution that can not be replicated in the installation of other materials.